 This will be a ‘truly made-in-the-North solution’ to a major issue in the huge North East LHIN region.

-Non-Urgent Patient Transportation in the North East LHIN - Executive Summary
+Transportation of Medically Stable Patients in the North East LHIN - Executive Summary

-Non-Urgent Patient Transportation in the North East LHIN
+Transportation of Medically Stable Patients in the North East LHIN

 Northern Partners Collaborate on a Patient-Focused Non-Urgent Transportation Review